 If you want to get hired as an Operations Manager at Amazon, you’ll need to have a few key skills and qualities.
 When preparing for an internal job application, you should be well-versed in the following skills:

-Leadership: As mentioned above, your primary goal as an Operations Manager is to be a leader for your team.
+Leadership skills for the Amazon Operations Manager: As mentioned above, your primary goal as an Operations Manager is to be a leader for your team.
 You must have excellent communication and interpersonal skills in order to motivate others and guide them toward success.

 To sum up, being an Amazon Operations Manager means you need to have a diverse skill set and be able to successfully lead your team.